 Before the MA degree in Spanish is granted, all candidates must pass 3 written comprehensive examinations over reading lists in three areas.
 They will then have an oral interview, based on the reading lists, with graduate faculty.

-It is a bit complicated, but possible.
-You can take advanced and graduate classes as a participant in the Summer Program in Puebla; you can transfer 6 credits from other institutions of higher learning; and you can attend WSU for several advanced/graduate pre-session classes.
-Contact the Graduate Coordinator to create your personalized course of study.
+Most importantly, contact the Graduate Coordinator to create your personalized course of study.
 Be advised that there is a minimum number of credits that must be taken at the WSU campus.